Learn how to play soccer with this complete guide. you will learn all the steps needed to rocket yourself to the next level.

 Players are sometimes fined money and suspended for following games depending on their offense.

 This can be if you slide tackle from behind, slide tackle with your studs showing, elbow a player or raise your hand and strike a player’s face.

-The pass back rule is introduced in most leagues from under 9’s, but this can vary.
-If a player passes the ball back to their goalkeeper, the GK is not allowed to pick the ball up, they kick the ball but.
-If the pass was unintentional the GK can pick it up.
+The pass-back rule is introduced in most leagues from under 9’s, but this can vary.
+If a player passes the ball back to their goalkeeper, the GK is not allowed to pick the ball up, they kick the ball.

 This rule was introduced to keep the game flowing because it slowed down the game.
 If the GK does pick up the ball from a pass by a player on the same team, a free kick is awarded (this will be from wherever the ball is picked up/handled).